zouhair/NHLGames/README.md

 Go to this section to inspect everything that NHLGames does.
 Also, any error or warning will show here.

 ## Modules
-NHLGames doesn't use any Ad Detection modules by default, but you can activate one by checking `Enabled` and by moving a module from the left box to the right.
-Select one and use the `>>>` arrow button to activate it, use the `<<<` arrow button to desactivate it.
+NHLGames doesn't use any Ad Detection modules by default, but you can activate it and select the app you want to use during commercials.
 If you don't use any, it's better if you disable the Ad Detection module.

 # Support